wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 - In all scenarios, the template presents a search box and a search buttons within a HTML ``<form>`` for users to enter and submit their search queries.
 - If a ``results_list`` object is passed to the template's context when being rendered, the template then iterates through the object displaying the results contained within.

-To style the html we have made use of Bootstrap: panels, http://getbootstrap.com/components/#panels, list groups, http://getbootstrap.com/components/#list-group, and inline forms, http://getbootstrap.com/css/#forms-inline.
+To style the HTMK we have made use of Bootstrap: panels, http://getbootstrap.com/components/#panels, list groups, http://getbootstrap.com/components/#list-group, and inline forms, http://getbootstrap.com/css/#forms-inline.

 As you will see from our corresponding view code shortly, a ``results_list`` will only be passed to the template engine when there are results to return.
 There won't be results for example when a user lands on the search page for the first time - they wouldn't have posed a query yet!